chinapedia/wikipedia.abstract.en/Page/Lund_University.md

 Administration

-Lunds_universitet-1.jpges overlooking Lundagård Park.]]
+es overlooking Lundagård Park.]]
 The University Board is the University's highest decision-making body.
 The Board comprises the Vice-Chancellor, representatives of the teaching staff and students, and representatives of the community and business sector.[18]
 Chair of the board is Margot Wallström.
 Executive power lies with the Vice-Chancellor and the University Management Group, to which most other administrative bodies are subordinate.[19]

 Faculties